 – The beginning point of the trail offers the amenity of a barbed wire fence that separates you from the luxurious Trump wall by about 30 feet.
 Unacceptable.
 I’m touching that wall.
 I find an opening, molest the wall for enough time to take an immaculate photo, and run at first sight of a border patrol helicopter.

 – One morning, Boo Boo puts on his shoes and proclaims “I think my shoes shrank 2 sizes overnight.”
 I look around and my shoes are missing.
 “Damn it Boo Boo, take my shoes off!”
-He proceeds to remove my (now extremely stretched out) shoes only to reveal that he was failing to wear any socks.
+He proceeds to remove my (now extremely stretched out) shoes only to reveal that he is failing to wear any socks.
 Perfect.

 – So apparently, I run with the loud/late crew.
 Night two, 8:15pm, we are playing cards after dinner.
 Out of a tent that showed up after us, (we were here first!!!) yells a thick German accent scent “GO TO SLEEP!”
 I suppose I missed the memo on hiker midnight being 8pm.